+There are three possible sources of information for a given element: source files, stub files, and bytecode files.
+Usually source files take precedence over the other two, and stub files take precedence over bytecode.
+In other words:

-A file being compiled takes precedence over a stub file.
-If file A. java is being compiled, then any stub for class A is ignored.
+- If file A. java is being compiled, then by default any stub for class A is ignored.
+See below for how to change this behavior and respect both types of annotations. - An un-annotated type variable in a stub file is used instead of annotations on a type variable in bytecode.

-A stub file takes precedence over bytecode, for elements in the stub file.
-If a stub file does not mention a method or field, its annotations are taken from bytecode.
-An un-annotated type variable in a stub file is used instead of annotations on a type variable in bytecode.
-This feature allows stub files to change the effective annotations in all possible situations.
-Use the -AstubWarnIfRedundantWithBytecode command-line option to get a warning whenever a stub file specification is redundant with bytecode annotations.
+Use the -AstubWarnIfRedundantWithBytecode command-line option to get a warning whenever a stub file specification is redundant with bytecode annotations. - If a stub file does not mention a method or field (and no source is available), its annotations are taken from bytecode.

-If a method appears in more than one stub file (or twice in the same stub file), then the annotations are merged.
-If any of the methods have different annotations from the same hierarchy on the same type, then the annotation from the last declaration is used.
+If a method appears in more than one stub file (or twice in the same stub file), then, for each type hierarchy, the last annotation read is used.